Skip to Content

 There are no real damages to collect.
 Perhaps you might try and claim psychological distress, but that’s a longshot in a case like this.
 There aren’t any medical damages.
 There’s nothing to file a lawsuit over.

-Winning personal injury lawsuits can be done, but it requires real legal diligence at every step of the process.
+Winning personal injury lawsuits is possible, but it requires real legal diligence at every step of the process.
 Conner & Roberts, PLLC has the experience necessary to know what questions to ask and what evidence to seek out.
 Furthermore, we have a real tenacity when it comes to fighting each and every detail of a case on behalf of our clients.
-If you’ve been injured in an accident, give us a call at (423) 299-4489 or contact us online to set up an initial consultation.

 Categories: